4 Financial Statements for Small Businesses: A Comprehensive Guide + Template

 What are Financial Statements?

 Financial statements are documents that brief about the financial and accounting information of an organization.
-In other words, they are basically statements of financial position of the organization.
-But that’s not all of it.

 This is a significant way businesses take a snapshot of their financial performance at a given time.
 Why is it essential, you may ask?
 It’s because it gives a detailed look about the economic status to stakeholders, including investors, tax authorities, and creditors.